SimonKefas/us-state-city-picker/README.md

 ## Getting Started

-Add the script to your before body tag.
+1. Add the script to your before body tag.
 You could either use a specific version of the solution or use @latest (instead of 1.1.1)

 ```
 <script src="https://cdn.jsdelivr.net/gh/SimonKefas/us-state-city-picker@v1.1.1/script.js"></script>
 ```

+2. Add base elements:
+   -

+3. Add these ID's to your elements:
+   - city-input to the input where the user is going to type a city.
+   - state-select to the select input, from where the user is going to select a state, after city is typed
+   - ghostInput to the element which is going to stand on top of the city input (for the autocomplete illusion)

 ---